CeraFill 16 classic

 Cement-based powder containing polymer modifiers.
 Added light stable pigments.
 Contains quartz sand with grain sizes up to 0.4 mm.

-Available in grey, pale grey and graphite.
+Available in grey, pale grey, graphite and steel grey.

 Colour swatches available on request.